tony-o/raku-fez/README.md

 Notes: fez needs to be *built*, this is to conceal your password whenever you type it in.
 PR welcome for making this work with windows.

-### monkey-zef

-You do NOT need to be logged in for this command.
-Use this command to make to update your existing zef configuration to use fez and zef mirrors.

-* fez mirror: this is an automated p6c mirror with the `*` versions of anything stripped out (as `*` supercedes _everything_, this is to avoid a headache)
-* zef mirror: this is where you upload/download from when you and other module authors use the `upload` method below.

 ### register

 ```